-Smith, a Republican, was the representative for Vermont’s 3rd congressional district from 1867 to 1873.
+Smith was the representative for Vermont’s 3rd congressional district and was a Republican.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Smith missed 769 of 1,867 roll call votes, which is 41.2%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1868-Mar 1869||197||59||29.9%||57th|